 What is there to do on New Year's Day in Amsterdam?

-When you roll out of bed on 1 January 2020 with a champagne headache and confetti still in your hair, resist the urge to slump back onto your couch.
+When you roll out of bed on 1 January with a champagne headache and confetti still in your hair, resist the urge to slump back onto your couch.
 This is Amsterdam and there is always something amazing to do and spectacular sights to explore!
-Here are our top 10 ways to start off the very first day of the new decade.
+Here are our top 10 ways to start off the very first day of the new year.

 1. New Year's dive

 Shake off your hangover with a bracing dive.
 Join around 100 or so Amsterdammers during the Nieuwjaarsduik, or New Year’s dive, at the Sloterplas lake in Amsterdam’s West and other locations.
 The actual dive is usually over in seconds, but after you’ve leapt out of the icy deep, you can warm up with mulled wine, hot chocolate and pea soup.
 A number of towns and villages scattered around the region organise polar bear plunges.
 Check out the full schedule here: Nieuwjaarsduik.